drand/drand/README.md

 ## DrandJS

 To facilitate the use of drand's randomness in JavaScript-based applications, we provide [DrandJS](https://github.com/PizzaWhisperer/drandjs).
-The main method `fetchAndVerify` of this JavaScript library fetches and verifies the output of a given drand protocol run.
+The main method `fetchAndVerify` of this JavaScript library fetches from a drand node the latest random beacon generated and then verifies it against the distributed key.
 For more details on the procedure and instructions on how to use it, refer to the [readme](https://github.com/PizzaWhisperer/drandjs/blob/master/README.md).
-As it is compiled from Go, DrandJS stays experimental but is used as proof-of-concept.
-Our objective is to have a library written in pure JavaScript.
+As it is compiled from Go, DrandJS stays experimental and is used as proof-of-concept.
+Our longterm objective is to have a library written in pure JavaScript.

 ## What's Next?